 \section{Main results}

-Previous to the statement of our main theorems, we find upper bounds for the isoperimetric quotient defined as the volume of the extrinsic sphere divided by the volume of the extrinsic ball, in the setting given by the comparison constellations.
+Before stating our main theorems, we find the upper bounds for the isoperimetric quotient defined as the volume of the extrinsic sphere divided by the volume of the extrinsic ball, in the setting given by the comparison constellations.

 \begin{theorem} (see \cite{HMP}, \cite{Pa}, \cite{MP}) Consider an isoperimetric comparison constellation $\{ N^{n}, P^{m}, M^m_W \}$.
 Assume that the isoperimetric comparison space $\,M^m_W\,$ is $w$-balanced from below.
 Then